 As a teacher, I carry these lessons into my own classroom.
 I encourage my students to create new work that challenges them and their skillset.
 To be unafraid of failure.
 And more importantly, to be bold enough to look inward and ask themselves who they are as artists.

-"Filmmaking is incredible introspective.
+"Filmmaking is incredibly introspective.
 It forces you to sort of examine yourself in new ways." - Drew Goddard